-An insurer is only required to pay damages up to the value of your car.
-If your repair costs exceed the value of your car, the insurer will often declare your car a total loss, pay you the fair market (Blue Book) value of your car (also known as "actual cash value"), and take your car.
+An insurer is only required to pay damages up to the value of your vehicle.
+If you've received a repair estimate or two and it looks like repair costs will exceed the value of your car, the insurer will often declare it a total loss, pay you the fair market value (also known as "actual cash value"), and take possession of your car.

 Collision coverage ensures that you will be reimbursed for your vehicle damage if the other driver did not have enough insurance, or if you were at fault for the accident.
 If the other driver was at fault and had enough insurance coverage, you would not make a claim against your own insurance policy's collision coverage.

 Comprehensive coverage is for vehicle damage that occurs when a car is parked at the time of the accident.
-Comprehensive coverage covers both car accidents and miscellaneous damage like trees falling on your car.
+Comprehensive coverage can apply if a vehicle hits your parked car, or with miscellaneous damage like a tree falling on it.
 As with collision coverage, if the driver that hit you had enough insurance coverage, you would not make a claim against your own insurance policy's comprehensive coverage.
 You don't generally need to worry about proving fault if your car was parked.
 It is generally assumed that, if someone hits a parked car, that driver was at fault.

-If you caused your own vehicle's damages -- by driving off the road or running into a tree or fence, for example -- you would either have to pay for the damage yourself or make a claim against your own policy's collision coverage, if you have collision coverage.
+If you caused your own vehicle's damage—by driving off the road or running into a tree or fence, for example—you would either have to pay for the damage yourself or make a claim against your own policy's collision coverage, if you have it.
 However, if the damage is not extensive, you would probably not want to make a claim against your own policy because that might raise your car insurance premium, and it might cost you more money in the long run.